MrCelticFox/RoM_TPRP/README.md

 There are currently two planned options:
-  - cheapest route (least amount of gold or total journey)
+  - cheapest route (least amount of gold for total journey)
   - quickest route (fewest steps, may not be cheapest way)